zingolabs/zingo-mobile/README.md

 7. Cocaopods (`sudo gem install cocoapods`)

 ## Building
-1. In the `./rust/ios` directory, run:
+1. In the `rust/ios` directory, run:
       `./build.sh`.
    This step may take a long time.
+2. From the root of the project, run:
+      `yarn`
-2. In the `./ios` directory, run:
+3. In the `ios` directory, run:
       `pod install`
-3. From the root of the project, run:
-      `yarn install`

-For notes on known issues and problems, see the [trouble-shooting notes](./TROUBLESHOOTING.md).

 ## Launching the app
 1. In a terminal, run:
       `yarn start`
 2. In a separate terminal, run:
-      `yarn run ios`
+      `yarn ios`
-   You can also open the `./ios` folder in XCode and run it there.
+   You can also open the `ios` directory in XCode and run it there.

 # Android